Live Knowledge Tracing: Real-Time Adaptation using Tabular Foundation Models: Introduction

 \section{Introduction}

-Knowledge Tracing is the process of modeling a student's knowledge and skills over time as they interact with learning activities.
-Deep Knowledge Tracing (DKT) models \cite{ref_dkt} have achieved impressive performance in modeling student learning trajectories, but they need to be retrained from scratch on new datasets, and may have lower performance in cold-start settings \cite{bhattacharjee2025cold}, when few interactions are available for new students.
+Knowledge Tracing is the process of modeling a student's knowledge over time as they interact with learning activities.
+Deep Knowledge Tracing (DKT) models \cite{ref_dkt} achieve impressive performance but require retraining from scratch on new datasets and struggle in cold-start settings with few interactions \cite{bhattacharjee2025cold}.

-The promise of foundation models is to pretrain deep learning models on large curated datasets so that they can generalize on new datasets without additional training or fine-tuning.
-By giving examples of tasks in the prompt, foundation models have shown to be able to generalize \cite{brown2020language}: this is called \emph{zero-shot} prompting or \emph{in-context learning}.
-Large Language Models (LLMs) are the most famous example of foundation models, but these techniques have been applied to tabular data \cite{qu2025tabicl} or graph data as well, with applications to finance, healthcare, and fairness \cite{robertsonfairpfn}.
+Foundation models are pretrained on large datasets to generalize to new ones without fine-tuning.
+By providing prompt examples, they generalize via \emph{zero-shot} or \emph{in-context learning} \cite{brown2020language}.
+While Large Language Models are the most known foundation models, these techniques now extend to tabular \cite{qu2025tabicl} and graph data \cite{fey2025kumorfm}.

-In this work, we investigate an alternative paradigm: leveraging tabular foundation models to perform knowledge tracing without training.
-The goal of this paper is to evaluate their performance in commonly encountered knowledge tracing datasets.

-We are particularly interested in a ``live'' setting where we observe new interactions over time.
-For example, in programming competitions, contestants solve problems in a limited amount of time by sending their codes to an online judge which evaluates these submissions as correct or incorrect.
-In this context, contestants need to quickly estimate their likelihood of solving a problem by observing the records of other contestants at a given time, as well as their own performance.
-As we show, in this setting it is not feasible to retrain from scratch deep learning architectures.
+In this work, we investigate leveraging tabular foundation models to perform knowledge tracing without training.
+We are particularly interested in a ``live'' setting where new interactions are observed progressively over time, such as programming competitions where contestants need to quickly estimate which problems are easier to solve based on the behavior of other contestants.
+In this fast-paced setting, retraining deep learning architectures from scratch is not feasible.

 Our contributions are as follows.
-We introduce a lightweight knowledge-tracing pipeline built on tabular foundation models that operates via in-context learning.
-In this paper, we define \emph{live knowledge tracing} (liveKT), a setting in which new interactions are observed over time for both train and test students.
-We describe an online learning protocol that updates the model with batches of student-item interactions, enabling rapid adaptation to new items and sparse data.
-We empirically demonstrate that the proposed approach is faster to deploy and more sample-efficient than standard deep models while retaining competitive predictive performance.
+We introduce a lightweight knowledge-tracing pipeline using tabular foundation models via in-context learning.
+We define \emph{live knowledge tracing} (liveKT), where new interactions arrive over time for both train and test students.
+We empirically demonstrate that our approach is faster to deploy and more sample-efficient than deep models while retaining competitive predictive performance.